 The LMC Engineering Program offers a solid foundation for upper division studies in most engineering fields, including mechanical engineering, civil engineering, electrical engineering, aerospace engineering, industrial engineering, and many other engineering disciplines.
 Students who complete the program will have finished most or all of the lower division courses required for transfer to four-year engineering programs.
-Graduates of the Engineering Program at LMC will also be able to: identify and solve engineering problems, perform and interpret experiments, produce designs to meet various needs, demonstrate professional ethics, communicate effectively, judge how engineering projects affect society and the environment, engage in lifelong learning, and use the tools and techniques necessary for modern engineering practice.
+Graduates of the Engineering Program at LMC will also be able to: identify and solve engineering problems; perform and interpret experiments; produce designs to meet various needs; demonstrate professional ethics; communicate effectively; judge how engineering projects affect society and the environment; engage in lifelong learning; and use the tools and techniques necessary for modern engineering practice.

-For the Associate of Science Degree in Engineering, complete 55 units of coursework listed below as well as the General Education requirements.
+For the Associate of Science Degree in Engineering, complete 55 units of coursework listed below, as well as the General Education requirements.
 Consult a Los Medanos College counselor to develop your education plan.

-REQUIRED COURSES: UNITS

-ENGIN-010 Introduction to Engineering 3

-- ENGIN-020 or Programming with C++ for Engineers and Scientists 4

-ENGIN-022 Programming with MATLAB for

-- Engineers and Scientists 4

-ENGIN-025 Engineering Graphics 3

-ENGIN-030 Materials Science 4

-ENGIN-045 Engineering Circuits 3

-CHEM-025 General College Chemistry 5

-PHYS-040 Physics for Scientists and Engineers I 4

-PHYS-041 Physics for Scientists and Engineers II 4

-PHYS-042 Physics for Scientists and Engineers III 4

-MATH-050 Calculus and Analytic Geometry I 4

-MATH-060 Calculus and Analytic Geometry II 4

-MATH-070 Calculus and Analytic Geometry III 4

-MATH-080 Differential Equations 3

-TOTAL UNITS 49
+REQUIRED COURSES: UNITS ENGIN-010 3 Introduction to Engineering ENGIN-020 Programming with C++ for Engineers and Scientists 4 or ENGIN-022 Programming with MATLAB for Engineers and Scientists 4 ENGIN-025 Engineering Graphics 3 ENGIN-030 Materials Science 4 ENGIN-045 3 Engineering Circuits CHEM-025 5 General College Chemistry PHYS-040 4 Physics for Scientists and Engineers I PHYS-041 4 Physics for Scientists and Engineers II PHYS-042 Physics for Scientists and Engineers III 4 MATH-210 Calculus and Analytic Geometry I 4 MATH-220 4 Calculus and Analytic Geometry II MATH-230 Calculus and Analytic Geometry III 4 MATH-240 Differential Equations 3 TOTAL UNITS 49

-AND SELECT TWO RE STRICTED ELECTIVES FROM:
+AND SELECT TWO RESTRICTED ELECTIVES FROM:

 ENGIN-036 Engineering Statics 3

 ENGIN-038 Manufacturing Processes 3

 ENGIN-046 Engineering Dynamics 3

-MATH-075 Linear Algebra 3
+MATH-250 Linear Algebra 3

-TOTAL UNITS FOR TH 55
+TOTAL UNITS FOR THE MAJOR 55

-TOTAL UNITS FOR TH F DEGREE 60+
+TOTAL UNITS FOR TH HE DEGREE 60+